 - Attend all classes, be on time, and be prepared to take notes.
 A notetaker who is unable to attend a class should contact the Notetaker Coordinator so that other arrangements can be made.

 - Upload a copy of the notes using SDS Online Services within 24 hours of the class.
 Notes may not be more than 5 MB in size.
 PDF format is generally preferred.

 Notetakers will not:

 - Be responsible for assisting the student with completing assignments.

 - Tutor the student for payment by SDS.
 (Students may hire and pay for tutors on their own.)

-- Answer questions about the course content when these questions are better directed to the faculty member or teaching assistant.
+- Answer questions about the course content as these questions are better directed to the faculty member or teaching assistant(s).